WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 - Confirm that all user-defined inputs are set correctly
 - Confirm that WEC-Sim is called in the intended way (wecSim, wecSimMCR, wecSimPCT, from Simulink, etc)
 - Check BEM input data for expected results
+- If creating your own WEC-Sim case, go through the

 2. Identify Root Cause